csc-training/geocomputing/python/puhti/README.md

 ### Array job

 In the array job example the idea is that the Python script will run one process for every given input file as opposed to running a for loop within the script.
 That means that the Python script has to read the file to be processed from commandline argument.

 * [02_array/array_job_example.sh](02_array/array_job_example.sh) array job batch file.
 Changes compared to simple serial job:
     * `--array` parameter is used to tell how many jobs to start.
-Value 1-3 in this case means that `$SULRM_ARRAY_TASK_ID` variable will be from 1 to 3.
+Value 1-3 in this case means that `$SLURM_ARRAY_TASK_ID` variable will be from 1 to 3.
 We can use `sed` to read the first three lines from our `image_path_list.txt` file and start a job for each input file.
 	* Output from each job is written to `array_job_out_<array_job_id>.txt` and `array_job_err_<array_job_id>.txt` files.
 	* Memory and time allocations are per job.
 	* The image name is provided as an argument in the batch job script to the Python script.

 * [02_array/array_job_example.py](02_array/array_job_example.py).
     * Python script reads the input image file from the argument, which is set inside the batch job file.
-	* For looped has been removed, each job calculates only one file.
+	* For loop has been removed, each job calculates only one file.

 > [!NOTE]
 > Submit the array job to Puhti from login node shell